 UK new car registrations top 2 million as Chinese brands gain ground

-[PCauto] According to data from the Society of Motor Manufacturers and Traders in the UK, new car registrations in the UK in 2025 increased by 3.5% year-on-year, reaching 2.02 million units.
-This marks the first time since COVID-19 pandemic that annual sales have exceeded 2 million units.
+[PCauto] According to data from the UK's Society of Motor Manufacturers and Traders (SMMT), new car registrations in the UK rose by 3.5% year-on-year in 2025 to 2.02 million units.
+This marks the first time since the COVID-19 pandemic that annual sales have exceeded 2 million.

-Among them, BEV sales rose by approximately 25% year-on-year, with their market share increasing to 23%.
-Although this is higher than in 2024, it still falls short of the government's 28% target.
+Among them, BEV (battery electric vehicle) sales grew by approximately 25% year-on-year, with their market share increasing to 23%.
+While this is higher than in 2024, it still falls short of the government's 28% target.

 Chinese brands become an important force driving sales